DNKpp/mimicpp/README.md

 Mocking frameworks usually do not exist for their own, as they are in fact just an advanced technice for creating tests.
-Instead, they should work together with any existing test framework out there. ``mimic++`` provides the ``IReporter`` interface, which in fact serves as a bridge from ``mimic++`` into the utilized test framework. ``mimic++`` provides some concrete reporter implementations for well known test frameworks, but users may use.
+Instead, they should work together with any existing test framework out there. ``mimic++`` provides the ``IReporter`` interface, which in fact serves as a bridge from ``mimic++`` into the utilized test framework. ``mimic++`` provides some concrete reporter implementations for well known test frameworks, but users may create custom adapters for any test framework or simply use the default reporter.
 For more details have a look into the ``reporting`` section in the documentation.

 #### Always Stay Within The Language Definition